 - Cult Cabin Search: The Cult Leader secretly looks at the bags of the current navigation team.

-Flogging cards
+Flogging Cards

 The flogging cards reveal information about a player’s faction.
 The captain selects a player for flogging, who then shuffles three cards and picks the one matching their faction.
 The captain reveals one of the remaining two cards, showing a faction the player does not belong to.
 This helps players gather clues about each other’s roles.